TILTCoinIO/Wallet/README.md

 # Checksums:
-Consider the following checksum to be sure of using the official wallets compiled by the Tiltcoin Team:
+Consider the following checksums to ensure of using the official wallets compiled by the Tiltcoin Team:

 -------